prenext/organiser/README.md

 ## License

-This project is licensed under the
+This project is licensed under the MIT License[LICENSE].